What You Need to Know ...

 With the exception of the local rules stated below, USGA rules will apply throughout the entire season.
 The officers reserve the right to amend rules as conditions require and inform players prior to the start of the round.
 As of January 1, 2019, there are a number of USGA rule changes.
 Please familiarize yourself with these changes.
 They can be found by clicking here.

-- On hole #10, any drive lost to the right of the cart path shall be deemed lost in the red penalty area.
-The drop are will be within two club lengths behind the red penalty stakes on the right with a one stroke penalty
+- On hole #10: any drive lost to the right of the cart path (no matter how far) shall be deemed lost in a penalty area.
+The drop area will be within two club lengths behind the red penalty stakes in the right rough next to the small pond with a one stroke penalty

-- On hole #11, the drop area for the water hazard is the green tee.
-You must hit within two club lengths behind the green tee.There is a one stroke penalty (hitting 3 from the green tee),
+- On hole #11: the drop area for the penalty area is the green tee unless a drop area has been established by a white circle.
+You must hit within two club lengths behind the green tee or retee and take stroke and distance Either way you will be hitting 3.

-- Regarding out of bounds or a lost ball; instead of stroke and distance, a new local rule allows the option of dropping a ball in the general vicinity of where the original was lost or went out of bounds, including within two club lengths inside the nearest fairway area as long as the drop is no closer to the hole.
+- Out of Bounds or a Lost Ball; instead of stroke and distance, a new local rule allows the option of dropping a ball in the general vicinity of where the original was lost or went out of bounds, including within two club lengths inside the nearest fairway area as long as the drop is no closer to the hole.
 There is a two-stroke penalty.
 This option is not available if you have already hit a provisional or you are certain that your ball has landed in a penalty area.
 Once this option is taken, any lost ball subsequently found cannot be played.
 It is important that all members familiarize themselves with this new local rule.
 Click here to see a video on this rule.

 - No putts may be conceded in individual medal play.
 No gimmes!
 In team play, match play, Stableford, and other similar formats, players are encouraged to pick up and estimate their score when their score will not be used in the competition.